peterhinch/micropython-async/FASTPOLL.md

 # 1. Installation

-After installing uasyncio on the target hardware replace core.py with the one supplied.
+After installing uasyncio on the target hardware replace core.py with that supplied.

 ## 1.1 Benchmarks

 The benchmarks directory contains files demonstrating the performance gains offered by prioritisation.
+They also offer illustrations of the use of these features.
 Documentation is in the code.

  * latency.py Shows the effect on latency with and without low priority usage.
  * timing.py Shows the effect on timing with and without low priority usage.